 Summer in the city can be an exciting time; the beer gardens are full, public gardens are overflowing and of course it’s the most enjoyable time of year to drive around with the windows down and music pumping.
-However, summer also brings tourists to the city who may not know about the one way systems, and scheduled roadworks which can cause delays.
+However, summer also brings tourists to the city who may not know about the one way systems, and scheduled roadworks which can cause delays to your city driving.

 It’s a good idea when planning ahead for city driving, especially if you’re not sure of the route and plan to travel at peak times.
 The summer sun can be distracting for motorists, so be aware of who is driving around you or you may face costly repairs if you end up in an accident.